averykhoo/vibe-player/vibe-player/CONTRIBUTING-LLM.md

 ### P4: Standardized Code Presentation & Granularity

-1.  **Use Most Granular Applicable Format**
+1.  **Use Most Granular Applicable Format & Avoid Placeholders in Full Replacements**
     *   **Reason:** Provides a consistent, predictable format for user review and integration.
 Balances granularity (to **minimize unintended changes** and ease review) with practicality (to avoid excessive back-and-forth for localized multi-line edits).
 Ensures clarity by separating code from explanation.
+Prevents requiring manual merging by the user for larger code blocks.
     *   **Context:** When delivering any code modification.
     *   **Action:** LLM **must** use the **most granular applicable format** from the hierarchy below, showing *only* the relevant code block. **Code blocks must contain only the code itself (including necessary code comments) and no extra explanatory text or non-code annotations.** Explanations belong *outside* the code block.
         1.  **Single Line Changes (Highest Priority):**